Never Forget Their Sacrifice

-In recognition of Veterans Day, United Spinal Association would like to take a moment to thank the men and women who have bravely defended our freedom.
+In recognition of Veterans Day, United Spinal Association would like to thank those who have bravely defended our freedom.

-At United Spinal, our goal for over 70 years has been to ensure America’s disabled veterans, their spouses, dependent family members and survivors receive healthcare, compensation, rehabilitation, and all of the benefits that they have earned.
+United Spinal and our VetsFirst program have fought tirelessly to protect the rights of our nation’s veterans.
+Our goal for over 70 years has been to ensure America’s disabled veterans, their spouses, dependent family members and survivors receive healthcare, compensation, rehabilitation, and other benefits they have earned.

 VetsFirst is the embodiment of our dedication to ensuring that all veterans—past, present, and future—receive the care and attention that they deserve and that they are physically, emotionally, and economically restored to the greatest extent possible for injuries suffered during their military service.
 With your support, the services we provide mean freedom.
 They mean dignity.
 They mean independence.

 Here are some of the ways we are making a life-changing difference for a veteran returning home with a spinal cord injury or other disabilities after bravely serving our country: